-There are two inbound-facing parks in the area and the slopes and tree-lined routes are easy to identify in terms of difficulty or suitability for each level.
+There are two inbound-facing parks in the area, and the slopes and tree-lined routes are easy to identify in terms of difficulty or suitability for each level.

-Here you’ll find a locally owned mountain and ski area that comprises a broad range of different terrain to suit all comers.
+Here, you’ll find a locally owned mountain and ski area that comprises a broad range of different terrain to suit all comers.
 There is also a ski and snowboard school of some repute that is ideal for beginners.

-Like many of the other smaller, family-run concerns, The Great Divide is good for families and also works out quite a bit cheaper than many of the bigger resorts.
+Like many of the other smaller, family-run establishments, The Great Divide is great for families and also works out quite a bit cheaper than many of the bigger resorts.

 10. Showdown Montana

 Showdown Montana in Neihart is one of the oldest existing ski areas in the state.
-This is another family-friendly resort family and attracts both locals and visitors alike.
+This is another family-friendly resort family and attracts both locals and visitors alike!